Floyd Rose Tremolos for Left Hand Guitars: Original and Genuine

 Floyd Rose's original tremolo system did not have fine tuners.
 It was initially built by Rose himself and Fernandes of Japan from 1982.
 Sometimes Rose used a mix of USA and Japanese parts for his own builds.
 The initial model number according to Fernandes was "FRT-1."
 After a quick redesign of the saddles, it became the "FRT-3," which was sold from the second half of 1982.
 The ones made by Floyd personally have a sticker on the block that says "ROSE Tremolo Pat # 4,171,661 USA."

 After an absence of 25 years, Floyd Rose re-released this tremolo in 2015 following revived interest in it, particularly because of guitarists Guthrie Govan, Brad Gillis, and Yngwie Malmsteen.
 Today it is called the "non fine tuner" tremolo.
 The reissued model was made by Schaller and was not available left-handed.
-I mention this here in the hope that now that Floyd Rose's operation is USA-based, they will easily be able to produce it left-handed too.
-I await hearing back from AP International on that one.
+I mention this here in the hope that, with Floyd Rose's operations now based in the USA, they will be able to produce a left-handed version as well.
+I'm waiting to hear back from AP International about this.

 Floyd Rose II single-locking